 Engaging Leaders of Employee Resource Groups

 The Catalyst Employee Resource Leadership Initiative (ERLI) engages and connects Employee Resource Group (ERG) leaders—for any demographic—across companies, industries, functions, and regions to discuss ideas, share practices, and learn from one another.
-Grounded in Catalyst knowledge of ERG best practices and inclusive leadership, the inaugural conference for ERG leaders will take place in May 2015, hosted at BMO's Institute for Learning in Toronto.
+Grounded in Catalyst knowledge of ERG best practices and inclusive leadership, the inaugural conference for ERG leaders will take place on May 4 – 5 2015, hosted at BMO's Institute for Learning in Toronto.

 ERGs or affinity/network groups are voluntary, employee-led groups that serve as a resource for members and organizations by fostering a diverse, inclusive workplace aligned with organizational mission, values, goals, business practices, and objectives.

 Members often tell Catalyst that change is difficult at the middle-manager level.
 ERGs can provide change that complements senior leadership-driven diversity and inclusion strategies within organizations.
+Although some regard these groups as exclusive, ERGs serve a critical role to ignite inclusion and build alliances across difference in the workplace.
 Through a variety of formats including virtual and live events, Catalyst’s ERLI will train ERG leaders to drive inclusion within their companies at the individual and group levels.
 Organizational outcomes include the development of future leaders, increased employee engagement, and expanded marketplace reach.

 If you are a leader, an executive sponsor, or actively involved in your organization’s ERG efforts, and you would like information about upcoming ERLI opportunities, please take a moment to complete the form below.
 By submitting this form you are giving Catalyst permission to contact you.